harvester/docs/docs/settings/storagenetwork/manual.md

 ### Step 9: Reset to Default (Optional)

 - Follow Step 1 to 4.
-- Follow Step 5, and set the value to the empty string `""` in Longhorn storage-network setting.
+- Follow Step 5, but set the value to `""` in Longhorn storage-network setting.
 - Follow Step 6 to 8.
 - Remove VLAN `default/storagenetwork-1`.